 Taking care of yourself

 Taking over the care of a deployed service member's family can feel like an enormous responsibility for many caregivers.
 It's easy to not tend to your own needs when you're focused on helping others.
 But your health and well-being are essential for your new role.
 Be sure to take care of yourself through healthy habits such as eating right, getting enough rest, exercising and making time for friends and activities you enjoy.
-The Military OneSource Healthy Habits Coaching program can help.
-Just go to Military OneSource and click on the Health Coaching box on the left-hand side of the home page.
+The Military OneSource Health and Wellness Coaching program can help.
+You can call Military OneSource at 800-342-9647 for more information.